Estimating Interpretable Heterogeneous Treatment Effect with Causal Subgroup Discovery in Survival Outcomes: Methods

 where $r_k(\boldsymbol{x}_i) \in \{0,1\}$ denotes whether a subject $i$ with covariate $\boldsymbol{x}_i$ falls into the $k$-th candidate subgroup or not; $\beta_k$ denotes the coefficient of the corresponding candidate subgroup $r_k(\boldsymbol{x}_i)$; $\mathcal{R}(\boldsymbol{\beta})$ is a penalty term for subgroup selection with a positive $\lambda$ as the tuning parameter.

-Algorithm \ref{algorithm:framework_subgroup} describes the proposed interpretable HTE estimation framework for survival outcomes.
+The algorithm \ref{algorithm:framework_subgroup} describes the proposed interpretable HTE estimation framework for survival outcomes.
 Flowchart \ref{fig:example_rule_tree} visually illustrates each step of the algorithm.
 In Step 1, we construct $Y^*$, $w^M$, and $w^C$, which involves estimating the following nuisance parameters: the propensity score $e(\boldsymbol{X})$, the conditional survival function in each treatment arm $S_a(t^*|\boldsymbol{X})$) or the conditional survival function ignoring the treatment arm $S(t^*|\boldsymbol{X})$).
-Parametric or semi-parametric methods can be applied (e.g., random forests (RF) for estimating $e(\boldsymbol{X})$, random survival forests (RSF) for estimating $S_a(t^*|\boldsymbol{X})$ or $S(t^*|\boldsymbol{X})$).
+Parametric or semi-parametric methods can be applied (e.g., random forests (RF) to estimate $e(\boldsymbol{X})$, random survival forests (RSF) to estimate $S_a(t^*|\boldsymbol{X})$ or $S(t^*|\boldsymbol{X})$). \cite{metalearner_surv_JDS} studied the performance of different machine learning and deep learning methods, including RSF, Bayesian accelerated failure time model (BAFT) \citep{BAFT} and deep survival neural network (DNNSurv) \citep{DNNSurv}, to estimate conditional survival functions $S_a(t|\boldsymbol{x})$.
+More details about the performance using different machine learning and deep learning methods can be found in their paper.
 The estimated nuisance parameters are then used to construct $Y^*$ and $w^M$ within the meta-learner selected by the user.
 Finally, the censoring probability can be estimated using the Kaplan-Meier estimator (KM) if censoring is completely independent of survival time (i.e., $T \perp C$) or using RSF if censoring is covariate-dependent (i.e., $T \not\perp C$ but $T \perp C | \{\boldsymbol{X}, A$\}).
+Please note that if the sample size is large, one can split the data into a subset for estimating nuisance parameters and another subset for estimating the CATE function (with estimated nuisance parameters plugged in), as implemented in \cite{KennedyDR}.
+If the sample size is moderate or scarce, one can use cross-fitting or out-of-bag (OOB) prediction (without splitting the data) to estimate the nuisance parameters, as recommended by \cite{DoubledebiasedML_Chernozhukov2018}.